 The Mason Veterans and Servicemembers Legal Clinic offers legal services for active duty members of the military and their families on a wide variety of civil and administrative, litigation, and non-litigation matters, including consumer protection, landlord-tenant, family law, contracts, and military law and entitlement matters.

 The Supreme Court Clinic provides pro bono legal representation before the U.S. Supreme Court, allowing students the opportunity to work alongside experienced attorneys in identifying cases of interest, researching legal issues, and drafting briefs on behalf of parties and friends of the court.

-Scalia Law is also known for its prestigious legal centers, the Law & Economics Center (LEC) and the Center for the Protection of Intellectual Property (CPIP).
-Students enjoy easy access to LEC and CPIP programs, like academic conferences and roundtables, and resources for research in the areas of law and economics, antitrust, and intellectual property.
+Scalia Law is also known for its prestigious legal centers, the Law & Economics Center (LEC), the Center for the Protection of Intellectual Property (CPIP), and the National Security Institute (NSI).
+Students enjoy easy access to LEC, CPIP, and NSI programs, like academic conferences and roundtables, and resources for research in the areas of law and economics, antitrust, and intellectual property.